Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 Italian Honeymoon Amid the Corona Virus Outbreak--Day 4

 On Friday, 2/28/20, Di and I started our day by dressing and completing out packing.
-We dropped our luggage at the concierge and had a healthy Italian breakfast.
+We dropped our luggage at the concierge and had breakfast.
 Soon, we were on a waterbus headed to the landing to find a taxi to the train station.

 The station was busy, many travelers wearing masks.
 We were fortunate to find small pocket-sized hand sanitizers at the pharmacy in the train station.
 With a bit of time before our train arrived, we grabbed a café latte and waited for the update on which track our train would depart.
 (It seems all the trains were running late.)
 I must admit; I was a bad girl.
 The coffee shop had Nutella muffins (a rich vanilla muffin with Nutella filling).
 That is just wrong!